pvdz/zeparser3/tests/testcases/var_statement/binding_generic/in_export_decl/destructuring/array/rest_operator/rest_with_comma_without_value.md

 Parsed with the module goal.

 `````
-throws: Parser error!
+throws: Tokenizer error!
-  Expected to parse a value
+    Was looking for a character that starts an expression, found `,` (44 / 0x2c) instead

 export var [...,] = obj;
                ^------- error